PickUpThePhone/pizero2/README.md

 `git config credential.helper store`

+Then set your identity

+`git config --global user.email "you@example.com"`

+`git config --global user.name "Your Name`

 You should now be able to pull, push etc as if it were your own repository (because I invited you as a collaborator).
 See the section [Using GitHub for version control](#using-github-for-version-control) for an overview of how to use Git.

 ## Running code on the pi